zaiDsiddiq/Calculator-Python/README.md

 - Subtraction
 - Multiplication
 - Division
-- Power (^)
-- Modulus (%)
+- Modulus
+- Power
 - Average
-- Square Root(sqrt)
+- Square Root
 - History
 - Input Validation

-## Technologies
+## Technologies Used

 - Python 3

-## Known Bug
+## Known Issue

-- Division by zero currently does not restart the calculator from the beginning.
-This will be fixed in a future update.
+- Division and modulus by zero do not restart the calculator from the beginning.
+This will be improved in a future version.

+## Future Improvements

+- Use functions
+- Better menu system
+- Cleaner code structure
+- More mathematical operations

 ## Author

-Zaid siddiqe
+Zaid